-All applications should fit with the Ogden Trust strategy and target our priority audiences.
+All applications should fit with the Ogden Trust strategy and target our priority audiences (visit our About us pages to find out more).
 Projects must be clearly based around physics and developed with current evidence in mind – part-funding may be considered for general science projects where there is a clear physics component.
 Projects may be for roll-out of an existing scheme, in which case evidence of impact to date should be included, or for a new idea, in which case there should be sufficient rationale for why it will achieve its goals.

 Funding can be requested at any level up to £5,000 but the cost per person should be proportionate to the anticipated impact on that person.
 Lower priority is given to high impact activities for a very small number of individuals.

 Capturing impact has been developed to help anyone working in physics education and outreach with evaluating their activities.
+You can download this evaluation guide in our publications and research section of the website.
 The models and approaches have been built around the theories of science capital.
 The publication includes a series of tools to help evaluate different aspects of activities and some pointers on analysis and ethics.
 You should consider your evaluation approach when making your physics education grant application.

 Through our education grants, we do not offer:

 - support for individuals, for example scholarships, bursaries, or funding for summer placements, summer schools or international events.
 Our undergraduate scholarship scheme has now closed.
 Limited internship funding is available to our alumni and advertised to them directly if they are eligible.

 - support for projects similar to our other main funding schemes such as long term science partnership activities, primary science lab facilities and trips to CERN.
 This funding is only available within our School Partnerships programme.